neuralpain/qbactivator/README.md

 > **Note** Keys are updated as soon as they are made available and will be published in the following release to keep up the functionality of this activator.

 > **Warning** `qbactivator` was designed to work with only a single version of QuickBooks POS installed.
-If there are multiple versions installed, the activator will throw an error at your face (if only literally); otherwise, unexpected results may occur.
+If there are multiple versions installed, the activator will throw an error at your face (if only literally).
 Uninstall all other versions of QuickBooks POS before running this activator.

 ## Building from source

 ``` bash
 chmod +x ./build.sh && ./build.sh -i
 ```